Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

         :width: 100%
         :align: center

-        :ref:`the structure of American engine pricing process`

 1. Generate uniform random numbers with Mersenne Twister UNiform MT19937 Random Number Generator (RNG) followed by Inverse Cumulative Normal (ICN) uniform random numbers.
 Thereafter, generate independent stock paths with the uniform random numbers and Black-Sholes path generator.

 2. Refer to Equation :eq:`expect_calc`, calculate the exercise price at time step :math:`T` by utilizing the calculated coefficients :math:`x`.

 3. Calculate the exercise price for previous time steps :math:`t`, and take the max exercise price by comparing the immediate exercise price with the held price value (maximum value for time steps :math:`t+1`).

-4. Continue this process, until time step :math:`t` equals 0, optimal exercise price and the standard deviation is obtained.
+4. Continue the process, until time step :math:`t` equals 0, optimal exercise price and the standard deviation is obtained.

 5. Check if the standard deviation is smaller than the required tolerance defined by customers.
 If not, repeat step 1-4, until the final optimal exercise price is obtained.